How Concrete Anchors Work

 - Place the fixture over the drop in anchor and thread the bolt through the fixture and into the drop in anchor.

 - Anchor diameter = hole size when working with strike anchors.
-The proper sized carbide drill bit must meet ANSI standards.
-Hole should be drilled 1/2" deeper to allow space for any dust created during installation.
+The properly sized carbide drill bit must meet ANSI standards.
+The hole should be drilled 1/2" deeper to allow space for any dust created during installation.

 - Clean the hole of all debris before continuing installation.

 - Strike anchor needs to be inserted through the fixture and into the hole with the nut, washer, and set-pin in place until the nut and washer are tight against the fixture.

 - Using a properly sized hammer for the diameter of the anchor, set the pin with a number of square/sharp strikes to the head of the pin until the pin is flush with the top of the anchor.
 There is no need to use torque to set the anchor since it is set with the correct set pin.